-To facilitate an understanding of the present invention, a number of terms and phrases as used herein are defined ${10}$ below:
+To facilitate an understanding of the present invention, a number of terms and phrases as used herein are defined 30 below:

 The term "plant" is used in it broadest sense.
 It includes, but is not limited to, any species of woody, ornamental or decorative, crop or cereal, fruit or vegetable plant, and photosynthetic green algae (e.g., Chlamydomonas reinhardtii).
-It 15 also refers to a plurality of plant cells, which are largely differentiated into a structure that is present at any stage of a plant's development.
-Such structures include, but are not limited to, a fruit, shoot, stem, leaf, flower petal, etc. The term "plant tissue" includes differentiated and undifferentiated tissues of plants including those present in roots, shoots, leaves, pollen, seeds and tumors, as well as cells in culture (e.g., single cells, protoplasts, embryos, callus, etc.).
+It 35 also refers to a plurality of plant cells, which are largely differentiated into a structure that is present at any stage of a plant's development.
+Such structures include, but are not limited to, a fruit, shoot, stem, leaf, flower petal, etc. The term "plant tissue" includes differentiated and undifferentiated tis- 40 peptide, and the transit peptide may or may not be naturally sues of plants including those present in roots, shoots, leaves, pollen, seeds and tumors, as well as cells in culture (e.g., single cells, protoplasts, embryos, callus, etc.).
 Plant tissue may be in planta, in organ culture, tissue culture, or cell culture.
-The term "plant part" as used herein refers to a plant 25 structure, a plant organ, or a plant tissue.
+The term "plant part" as used herein refers to a plant 45 structure, a plant organ, or a plant tissue.

 The term "crop" or "crop plant" is used in its broadest sense.
-The term includes, but is not limited to, any species of plant or algae edible by humans or used as a feed for animals or used, or consumed by humans, or any plant or algae used in 30 industry or commerce.
+The term includes, but is not limited to, any species of plant or algae edible by humans or used as a feed for animals or used, or consumed by humans, or any plant or algae used in 50 industry or commerce.

 The term "oil-producing species" refers to plant species that produce and store triacylglycerol in specific organs, primarily in seeds.
-Such species include but are not limited to soybean (Glycine max), rapeseed and canola (including Bras- 35 sica napus and B. campestris), sunflower (Helianthus annus), cotton (Gossypium hirsutum), corn (Zea mays), cocoa (Theobrama cacao), safflower (Carthamus tinctorius), oil palm (Elaeis guineensis), coconut palm (Cocos nucifera), flax (Linum usitatissimum), castor (Ricinus communis) and peanut 40 (Arachis hypogaea).
+Such species include but are not limited to soybean (Glycine max), rapeseed and canola (including Bras- 55 sica napus and B. campestris), sunflower (Helianthus annus), cotton (Gossypium hirsutum), corn (Zea mays), cocoa (Theobroma cacao), safflower (Carthamus tinctorius), oil palm (Elaeis guineensis), coconut palm (Cocos nucifera), flax (Linum usitatissimum), castor (Ricinus communis) and peanut 60 (Arachis hypogaea).
 The group also includes non-agronomic species which are useful in developing appropriate expression vectors such as tobacco, rapid cycling Brassica species, and Arabidopsis thaliana, and wild species which may be a source of unique fatty acids.
-45
+65